ebuecheMR/Personal-Website/cv.md

 - **Academic Interests**: Finance, Mathematics, Data Science, Machine Learning
 - **Creative Pursuits**: Drummer with over 12 years of experience in live and studio settings
 - **Additional Interests**: Marketing, Psychology, Programming
--  **Sports** Practice Sailling for 14 years and Badminton for 8 years.
+- **Sports**: Practice Sailling for 14 years and Badminton for 8 years.

 ---